MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/concepts/gpt-4-v-prompt-engineering.md

 # Image prompt engineering techniques

-To unlock the full potential of GPT-4 Turbo with Vision, it's essential to tailor the prompts to your specific needs.
+To unlock the full potential of vision-enabled chat models like GPT-4 Turbo with Vision and GPT-4o, it's essential to tailor the prompts to your specific needs.
 Here are some guidelines to enhance the accuracy and efficiency of your prompts.

 ## Fundamentals of crafting your image prompt
 - **Contextual specificity:** Adding context to the scenario at hand gives the model a better understanding of an appropriate output.
 This level of specificity aids in focusing on relevant aspects and avoiding extraneous details.